samuraijourney/odessa/README.md

 # Say hello Odessa!

-This is a solo project done as a part of EE516 - Compute Speech Processing at the University of Washington.

 Odessa is a basic speech recognition system which can identify very specific phrases of my own speech and respond accordingly, with......spunk.